cosmincatalin/wercker-lametric/README.md

 ![Alt text](/screenshots/healthy.gif?raw=true "The green builds")

-#### A number of builds are failing
+#### A number of runs are failing

-Some of your projects have build failures on the *master* branch.
+Some of your projects have their last run failing on their *master* branch.

 ![Alt text](/screenshots/buildonly.gif?raw=true "Something bad on master")